-From avant-garde Istanbul to the ancient city of Perge, the beauty of Turkey holidays lies in the fact that they can be tailor made with ease.
-Visit Byzantine battlegrounds one day, Roman ruins the next, and why not book in for a traditional Hammam experience while you’re at it?
-You can even use the country as your base to explore the surrounding areas, and depending on where you stay, you can book boat trips to several of the Greek islands – ideal for amateur explorers.
+Visit Byzantine battlegrounds one day, the Roman ruins of Ephesus the next, and why not book in for a traditional Hamman experience while you're at it?
+You can even use the country as your base to explore the surrounding areas including Olu Deniz where you can take a dip in the famous Blue Lagoon; depending on where you stay, you can book boat trips to several of the Greek islands - ideal for amateur explorers.

-If you are, or happen to be on holiday with, a party animal, don’t panic!
-This Middle East influence keeps the nightlife up to scratch, with Gumbet, Marmaris and Antalya all competing to give you the best night out possible!
+If you happen to be holidaying with a party animal, Turkey also has plenty to offer in this remit.
+This Middle East mélange supplies the nightlife to keep them thrilled, with Gumbet, Marmara and Antalya all competing to give you the best night out possible!

 Split into seven different regions, Marmara, Blacksea Coast, Eastern Anatolian, Southeastern Anatolia, Central Anatolia, Mediterranean and Aegean.
 Turkey’s climate is as diverse as its culture!
 Each region has a different climate depending on its location from the mountain ranges, seas and oceans.